rhythnic/ioku/README.md

 # Ioku
-Inversion of control library for user interfaces.
+Inversion of control library for user interfaces.S

-## Install

-`npm install ioku`

 ## The problem